Brochure design

 A Brush With The Past

-I've just finished my first attempt at watercolours since 1958.
 From the age of 12, I went to King James I School, in Newport, Isle of Wight.
-It was built as a grammar school in 1613, with some latter additions to accommodate up to 120 boys.
-Our art master was Mr Bell, a strict disciplinarian.… Continue reading A Brush With The Past
+It was built as a grammar school in 1613, with some latter additions to accommodate more boys..
+Our art master was Mr Bell, a strict disciplinarian.
+We were not allowed to speak to one another during the 1½-hour… Continue reading A Brush With The Past

 Living in High Wycombe